 Roles and Responsibilities

 Sturgeon is committed to promoting equality for all.
-If a consultant feels they have been subject to discrimination in their consultancy role, which is in direct conflict with our commitment to equality of opportunity, they should raise this with a director.
+If a consultant feels they have been subject to discrimination in their consultancy role, which is in direct conflict with our commitment to equality of opportunity, they should raise this with a member of the management team.

 All consultants have a responsibility to treat others with dignity and respect.
-If an employee is found to have acted in a deliberately discriminatory manner, appropriate disciplinary procedures will apply.
+If a consultant is found to have acted in a deliberately discriminatory manner, appropriate disciplinary procedures will apply.

 All consultants, clients and partners will be informed that an equality and diversity policy is in operation and are bound to comply with its requirements.
 This policy will also be drawn to the attention of consultants, clients, stakeholders and job applicants though appropriate communication channels.